lauraclay/sonic-pi-lessons/README.md

 	- Concurrency

-###Computing Programme of Study Met:
+###Computing Programme of Study Met

-**KS3:**
+####KS3:

-- Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures [for example, lists, tables or arrays]; design and develop modular programs that use procedures or functions.
+- Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures [for example, lists, tables, or arrays]; design and develop modular programs that use procedures or functions.

-**Partially meets:**
+####Partially meets:

 - Understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems.
 - Understand how instructions are stored and executed within a computer system; understand how data of various types (including text, sounds and pictures) can be represented and manipulated digitally, in the form of binary digits.